-The first science data from the mission will come from RAD's measurements during the trip from Earth to Mars.
-These en-route measurements will, first, enable correlations with instruments on other spacecraft that monitor solar particle events and galactic cosmic rays in Earth's neighborhood and then will yield data about the radiation environment farther from Earth.
+The first science data from the mission have come from RAD's measurements during the trip from Earth to Mars.
+These en-route measurements are enabling correlations with instruments on other spacecraft that monitor solar particle events and galactic cosmic rays in Earth's neighborhood and also are yielding data about the radiation environment farther from Earth.

 RAD's principal investigator is physicist Don Hassler of the Southwest Research Institute's Boulder, Colo., branch.
 His international team of co-investigators includes experts in instrument design, astronaut safety, atmospheric science, geology and other fields.

-Southwest Research Institute in Boulder and in San Antonio, Texas, together with Christian Albrechts University in Kiel, Germany, built RAD with funding from the NASA Exploration Systems Mission Directorate and Germany's national aerospace research center, Deutsches Zentrum für Luft- und Raumfahrt.
+Southwest Research Institute in Boulder and in San Antonio, together with Christian Albrechts University in Kiel, Germany, built RAD with funding from the NASA Exploration Systems Mission Directorate and Germany's national aerospace research center, Deutsches Zentrum für Luft- und Raumfahrt.